mavam/compbench/README.md

 ![PCAP Compression Ratio](screenshots/pcap-compression-ratio-decomp.png)

-The above plot ranks the compression algorithms with respect to their compression ratio.
-The algorithm with the highst compression ratio appears on the left.
-The coloring corresponds to the decompression throughput in MB/sec, highlighting in green those algorithms with fast decompression.
+The above plot ranks the algorithms with respect to their compression ratio.
+The algorithm with the highest compression ratio appears on the left.
+The coloring corresponds to the decompression throughput in MB/sec and uses light blue to highlight those algorithms with fast decompression.

 ![PCAP Throughput Scatterplot](screenshots/pcap-throughput-scatter.png)